lwgsystems/Flush/README.md

 Please issue `git submodule init && git submodule update` to ensure the latest versions of the submodules are present at build time.

-### Configure Application Security

-~~Flush uses the SQLCipher provider to enable cryptographically secured backing stores in EFCore.

-You will need to specify keys in the `FlushDb`, `IdentityDb` and `JwtAuthentication` sections of `appsettings.json`.

-You may use any alphanumeric value you wish for these keys however a script, `gen_keys.sh`, is provided to automatically generate and insert 2048-bit keys from the local random source.

-The keys you select are used in SQLCipher as the input to a SHA-3 512-bit key derivation function.
-This means that the actual encryption key used by the database will be different to your input key.
-The application, however, will still only require the input key to decrypt it.~~

-ScrumPokerClub no longer requires any additional security configuration, as no sensitive data is stored!

 ### Run ScrumPokerClub

 To build the container image and start `scrumpokerclub.app`, run `docker-compose up` at the root of your checkout.